spencerdouglas7/spencerdouglas7.github.io/README.md

   shipments.
 Provides ability to schedule/track trucks, edit info about current appointments, automatically email employees about issues/changes, late shipments, etc. Has been a tremendous success & greatly increased S&R accountability and traceability.

-  ##### For a brief demo, click below:
+  #### For a brief demo, click below:

 [![Link to Calendar demo video](https://img.youtube.com/vi/JgYEQMiKT60/0.jpg)](https://www.youtube.com/watch?v=JgYEQMiKT60)

-### MIDAS
+### MIDAS (iOS application)

-  iOS application developed in a group of 4 using scrum, Software Engineering practices & design/documentation.
+  Developed in a group of 4 using scrum, Software Engineering practices & design/documentation.
 Aims to consolidate expense reporting
   & personal finance tracking within a single software solution.
 Allows users to track, categorize & view personal expense data, as well as create events and connect with other users to manage/plan finances for events or groups.
 Applications include personal finance management, event planning, shared expense management (roommates, couples, etc.).
 Project was a great success despite the many obstacles encountered during production, including